7 Montana Guest Ranches for a One-of-a-Kind Vacation

 Photo courtesy of Covered Wagon Ranch

 Gettin’ hitched?
-Montana's guest ranches are perfect for destination weddings and have all the amenities you’ll need.
+Montana guest ranches are perfect for destination weddings and have all the amenities you’ll need.
 And with Yellowstone National Park just a stone’s throw away, wedding guests will have plenty to explore.

-The ranches listed below are all near Bozeman, each with its own unique style, so check out their specialties before making a decision!
+The guest ranches listed below are all near Bozeman, each with its own unique style, so check out their specialties before making a decision!

 Wildflowers and barn at Hardscrabble Ranch